dell-asm/asm-deployer-rpm/README.md

 asm-deployer-rpm
 ================

-build script to create rpm for asm-deployer
+build script to create rpm for torquebox webapp asm-deployer